 1. Specify the State's goals and priorities for funds received under section 603 of the Rehabilitation Act for the provision of supported employment services.

 Maine DVR has provided extensive training for those staff who are serving in school youth.
 Maine receives approximately $252,000 in Supported Employment funds each year.
 The set–aside for transition age youth at 50% then is quite small.
-Using our case management system, DVR staff will be able to continue to identify those students and adults who have significant support needs which would qualify then for supported employment funds.
+Using our case management system, DVR staff will be able to continue to identify those students and adults who have significant support needs which would qualify then for supported employment funds. **** It should be noted that the proposed federal budget for FFY 18 does not include any title VI funds.****

 2. Describe the activities to be conducted, with funds reserved pursuant to section 603(d), for youth with the most significant disabilities, including: